 How much savings you can accumulate is one of the biggest factors to achieving financial independence.
 But where do you keep your savings to get the best bang for your buck?
 Keeping everything in a regular savings account that barely earns any interest will add years to your journey of achieving your financial goals.
 I’ll share where we stash our cash to maximize our savings and get to financial independence sooner.

 Emergency fund in a high yield savings account

 We keep at least $15,000 in a high yield savings account.
 Most savings accounts only earn .01% interest while some high yield savings accounts earn over 2%.
 Yes, 200 times more.
 That’s the difference in making $5 in interest for the year with most savings accounts and $1,000 in interest in a high yield savings account.
 Most high yield savings accounts are online which is not a big deal because it doesn’t take much time at all to transfer money to your main bank account in an emergency.
 Keeping our emergency fund in a separate account that lives online also helps us keep a bit of a barrier from our main everyday account so that we don’t access it unless it’s truly an emergency.
-My favorite high yield savings accounts CIT Bank which currently offers 2.15%!
+My favorite high yield savings account at CIT Bank which currently offers 2.45%!